 Game of Nerds: The quiet, bookish Jacob plays baseball.
 He says that he enjoys it because he can never make assumptions (which is probably important to a psychic).
 His daughter assumed it was because it's impossibly hard, and had a lot of useless statistics he could memorise.

 Meaningful Echo: Sally tells Jacob this phrase every now and again.
 Jacob repeats it, first to his mother when she sends him away, and again to his daughter just before he dies.
-She repeats it to Ally just before Ally goes with the aliens.
+She repeats it to Allie just before Allie goes with the aliens.

 I love you.
 Every day and twice on Sundays.

 When Jacob is about to Mind Rape somebody, he says "Look at me".
-When Ally is about to save her dad, she says "Look at me".
+When Allie is about to save her dad, she says "Look at me".

 Mind Rape: Alien technology has a bad habit of inducing this.